 Timothy M. Pinkston

-George Pfleger Chair in Electrical Engineering and Professor of Electrical and Computer Engineering
+George Pfleger Chair in Electrical and Computer Engineering and Professor of Electrical and Computer Engineering

 - Doctoral Degree, Electrical Engineering, Stanford University